youngwookim/hive-fdw-for-postgresql/README.md

         SELECT * FROM hive;

-6. Also user can execute selects using a Hive query:
+6. Also user can executes selects using a Hive query:

         CREATE FOREIGN TABLE hive_query (
             x varchar,